Cooking For a Veggie-Hating Adult? Don’t Give Up!

 Beet Candy – 1 Guiding Stars

 Do you cook regularly for someone who bristles at Brussels sprouts or shudders at spinach?
-If so, you know how frustrating it can be to get well-rounded meals onto the table.
-Taking advantage of seasonal or local produce offerings is even harder.
-It can be enough to cause even the most patient meal planner to want to throw in the towel.
-But, like I wrote last year when I covered how to handle veggie-shunning kids, you don’t need to resign yourself to never-ending sides of potatoes or corn.
+If so, you know how frustrating it can be to put well-rounded meals on the table.
+And taking advantage of seasonal or local produce is even harder.
+But, like I wrote when I covered how to handle veggie-shunning kids, you don’t need to resign yourself to never-ending sides of just potatoes or corn.

 I think it’s fair to say that most adults recognize that vegetables are an essential part of a healthy diet.
-Indeed, the Dietary Guidelines make increasing vegetable consumption a key recommendation for all.
-A higher intakes of veggies (and fruits) is “consistently shown as characteristic of healthy eating patterns.”
-Nutritionally, vegetables are packed with a wide variety of vitamins and minerals, fiber, and beneficial plant compounds.
+Higher intakes of veggies (and fruits) are consistently demonstrated to be an important part of healthy eating patterns.

-For adults, these nutrients help maintain organ function, cellular repair and replacement, and contribute to the efficient funning of our body systems.
-Beyond that, though, eating plenty of veggies has the potential to confer longer-term benefits.
-They protect us against chronic diseases and conditions such as high blood pressure, cardiovascular disease, and certain types of cancers, for example.
+For adults, these nutrients help maintain organ function, cellular repair and replacement, and contribute to the efficient running of our body systems.
+Our immune systems, digestive systems (including the gut microbiome), circulatory systems all benefit from plentiful vegetables.
+Even our eyes and skin can get a boost from certain healthful compounds contained in vegetables.
+Beyond that, though, eating plenty of veggies has the potential to confer longer-term benefits, often through their inflammation-fighting support.
+According to the World Health Organization, they protect us against chronic diseases and conditions such as high blood pressure, cardiovascular disease, and certain types of cancers, for example.

 Steamed cauliflower is a no-go?
 Maybe “riced” cauliflower would be acceptable when mixed with regular rice in a casserole.
 Here are a few ideas along this line: